 Every metabolic process in our body relies on this cellular metabolism to keep moving.
 So it's crucial to make sure our cellular metabolisms are up to speed—and an effective way to do so is by maintaining good levels of NAD+.*

 "There is some really exciting research right now to find ways to support NAD+ through supplementation," Dweck notes.*

 These supplements, according to Dweck, are forms of the water-soluble vitamin B3, and each has been shown to enhance the NAD+ levels in our cells and encourage longevity.*

 The newest form of vitamin B3 on the market is called nicotinamide riboside, or NR.
 This supplement promotes the activity of sirtuins and doesn't include many of the side effects associated with other forms of vitamin B3, such as face flushing.* "It has a lot of benefits and minimal baggage," Dweck notes.*

-While Dweck acknowledges that we shouldn't necessarily live in fear of cellular aging, she believes that the cellular level is as just as important as cosmetics or exercise when it comes to healthy aging.* She says, "In an effort to help our aging process, we need to better our cellular metabolism so we can all age more gracefully."* Well said, Dweck.
+Dweck acknowledges that we shouldn't live in fear of cellular aging, but she believes that the cellular level is just as important as cosmetics or exercise when it comes to healthy aging.* She says, "In an effort to help our aging process, we need to better our cellular metabolism so we can all age more gracefully."* Well said, Dweck.

 And do you want your passion for wellness to change the world?
 Become A Functional Nutrition Coach!
 Enroll today to join live July office hours.